-All of your internet-connected devices, such as laptops, phones, tablets, and digital assistive devices require monitoring -- protection from malicious intrusion that goes beyond the simple security that a password provides.
+All of your internet-connected devices, such as laptops, phones, tablets, and digital assistive devices require monitoring and management -- protection from malicious intrusion that goes beyond the simple security that a password provides.

-Mobile Device Protection Through Cloud-Based Monitoring
+Device Protection Through Cloud-Based Monitoring and Management

 Cloud-based monitoring for mobile devices involves the implementation of artificial intelligence -- sophisticated software that monitors the device for user authenticity, network security, external data threats, software updates, and any unusual user activity or data activity directed toward the device.

 Cloud-based monitoring also allows users to set device access policies, preventing unauthorized users from access, and seamlessly granting secure access to those who have been authorized.

 A monitored device is secured by a system that:

 - Uniquely identifies the user and the device.

 - Collects, processes, stores, and communicates the device’s security level.